ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 Here I share my configs of filament for my 3d Printer Prusa i3 Mk3s with different brands and functions, cause there are hard to find on the net.
 Especially if you want a Volcano Profile for a 0.4 nozzle.

 It is a lot of trail an error to get it right.
 So i want to share my starting points.

+My goal is to provide pfofiles for filament with a distinct funktion like: flexible, high temp resictance, other speacisl properties.

 Be aware, that every printer is dirrent not only in brand but also in bulding so the values will never be a 100% fit.
 But this fits MY Prusa i3 MK3 the best.